hkmcoding/notes/topics/JSNotes/js-scope.md

 ##### Global Scope

 There is only one global scope throughout a JavaScript document.
-Variables inside the global scope can be accessed anda ltered in any other scope.
+Variables inside the global scope can be accessed and altered in any other scope.

 ##### Local Scope